notakbuzz/imps/README.txt

-` GERRIT SETUP FOR UBUNTU 16.04 LTS
+                                              GERRIT SETUP FOR UBUNTU 16.04 LTS

+MAKE SURE TO READ A NOTE AT THE END!!!

 ################################
 ****packages required****